theratioproject/theratioproject.github.io/source/_posts/Variadic-Parameters.md

   }
 ```

-The block above can be called with unlimited number of arguments but must not be less than two.
+The block above can be called with an unlimited number of arguments but must not be less than two.

+> A variadic parameter **must** contain two or more arguments when passed into the block.

 The first two parameters `name` and `age` are required when calling the block.
-The below code shows valid and invalid call to the block **mixedBlock(...)** above
+The below code shows valid and invalid calls to the **mixedBlock(...)** block above

 ```js
   mixedBlock("King", 26)                      #valid